respawn-app/FlowMVI/README.md

 ```

 And that's it!
-If you don't like base classes, interfaces or abstraction, there always are ways to avoid inheritance and use
-composition.
-You are not required in any way to extend MVIView or MVIViewModel, or even MVIProvider.
-Everything is
-possible with a couple of lambdas.
-For examples of such implementations,
-see [sample app](/app/src/main/kotlin/pro/respawn/flowmvi/sample/view/NoBaseClassViewModel.kt) or read javadocs.

-For more information and more elaborate examples, see the sample app.
+For more information and more elaborate examples, see the documentation.
 More docs are coming soon with much more detail.

 ## License